remoteintech/remote-jobs/company-profiles/15Five.md

 ## Remote status

 Over half of company works remote.
+We communicate via [slack](https://www.slack.com) and have a yearly company retreat.
+We also provide health benefits through [zestful](https://zestful.com) that can be used for a gym or other activities.

 ## Region